PierreSenellart/provsql/doc/source/user/querying.rst

-When the order of the rows is not in question, for instance to look at the first rows of a result, or when the tokens do not stand for the existence of the rows, the marker :sqlfunc:`actual` keeps the truncation of the actual result:
+When the order of the rows is not in question, for instance to look at the first rows of a result, or when the tokens do not stand for the existence of the rows, the marker :sqlfunc:`plain` keeps the truncation of the actual result:

 .. code-block:: postgresql